barotto/test386.asm/README.md

 those results with the reference file test386-EE-reference.txt using a tool like diff.

-For the full list of tested opcodes see intel-opcodes.ods
+For the full list of tested opcodes see intel-opcodes.ods.
+Those opcodes that are tested have the relevant diagnostic code in the "test in real mode" and/or "test in prot. mode" columns.

 ## Copyright